Can we have our wedding at my parents’ house?

 We want to get married abroad.
 Can we take a celebrant with us?

 Yes, of course.
 I love a trip.
 I will expense my travel and subsistence costs and will agree total fee (to cover travel/away time) in advance with you.
+The legal aspects of your marriage can happen before (or after) the overseas ceremony – and I can take care of those in Northern Ireland.

 What happens at a wedding ceremony?